freecomputinglab/rheo.ohrg.org/pages/configuration.typ

-#import "index.typ": typbook
+#import "index.typ": rheobook
-#show: typbook.with(current-page: "configuration")
+#show: rheobook.with(current-page: "configuration")

 Rheo is a CLI that produces pdf, html, and epub simultaneously from a directory of typst source documents.
 The directory that contains your typst is called the *project directory*, and you can compile it via rheo like so: